Skip to content

 • Trade show follow-ups for promising leads, sent the week after the show.

-When the Kit Isn't the Right Gift
+When the Kit Is Not the Right Gift

 A few scenarios where the kit is the wrong call.

 Clients in conservative regions or industries.
 Same logic.
-The kit is fine for most contexts but if your client list is heavily in regulated industries with strict gifting rules (healthcare, government), check internal policy first.
+The kit is fine for most contexts, but if your client list is heavily in regulated industries with strict gifting rules (healthcare, government), check internal policy first.

 What's in Each Kit